bitst0rm-pub/Formatter/README.md

 - Support for more than 20 major programming languages
 - Capability to format entire file, single or multi selections
 - Capability to format entire folder recursively
+- Works with both saved and unsaved files
 - Shared config files available for each 3rd-party plugin
 - Displays real-time word and character counts
 - Automatically remembers and restores text position